Judicial Circuits Act

 The geographical reorganization of the circuits in 1866 coincided with the broader effort of the Republican majority in Congress to reduce what it considered the disproportionate influence enjoyed by the southern states before the Civil War.
 Between 1837 and 1862, five of the nine circuits comprised exclusively slave states.
 The tradition of appointing a justice from each circuit allowed supporters of slavery to dominate the Supreme Court.
 After reducing the number of all-southern circuits in 1862, Congress in 1866 left only two circuits that comprised only former slave states, and only one that comprised only former Confederate states.

-The reduction in the size of the Supreme Court nullified the pending nomination of Henry Stanbery to the tenth seat on the Court and prevented President Andrew Johnson from appointing a justice during the remainder of his term.
-The legislation owed less to the Republican opposition and to Johnson, who signed the act, than to the efforts of Chief Justice Salmon P. Chase.
-The first draft of the bill proposed a return to nine justices, thus preventing tie votes on the Court and providing a justice for each circuit.
-In private communication with influential members of Congress and fellow justices, Chase urged a further reduction in the number of seats in hopes of winning approval for an increase in the justices' salaries.
-Congress did not approve an increase in judicial salaries until 1871, after it had returned the size of the Court to nine seats.
+The reduction in the size of the Supreme Court nullified President Johnson's pending nomination of Henry Stanbery to the tenth seat on the court and prevented Johnson from appointing a justice during the remainder of his term.
+The legislation owed less to the Republican opposition to Johnson, who signed the act, than to the efforts of Chief Justice Salmon P. Chase.
+The first draft of the bill proposed a return to nine justices, preventing tie votes on the court and providing a justice for each circuit.
+In communication with influential members of Congress and fellow justices, Chase privately urged a further reduction in the number of seats in hopes of winning approval for an increase in the justices' salaries.
+This effort failed, however, as Congress did not approve an increase in judicial salaries until 1871, after it had returned the size of the court to nine seats.